DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: Survey on Performance Dashboard Design

 \subsection{Dashboard Design}

-This section explores the structure and layout of industrial dashboards, drawing on the concepts of \textbf{View Type} and \textbf{View Layout} from Chen \etal~\cite{Chen:2021:Composition}.
+We explore the structure and layout of performance dashboards, drawing on the concepts of \textbf{View Type} and \textbf{View Layout} from Chen \etal~\cite{Chen:2021:Composition}.
 These attributes define the chart types and spatial organization of views, indicating the content relationships and layout hierarchies within dashboards.